PNPI | PNPI Explorer | Tutorials | Data & Methodology | Blog | FAQ | Feedback

 Curated Reports allow users to access reports focused on specific types of metrics for the state or congressional district (geography) of their choosing: postsecondary enrollment and access, college cost, completion and attainment, student debt, and student loan repayment.
 Curated Topline Reports provide data from all five areas.
 Under Build Custom Reports, the Report Builder allows users to display six metrics of their choosing for their selected geography, the Comparison Tool allows users to plot metrics for a chosen geography against other states or other districts in a state, and the Trend Explorer allows users to see how a metric of their choosing has changed in their chosen geography over time.

 The PNPI Explorer provides immediate and direct access to data that can inform policy debates, policy decisions, and policy recommendations while building the decision-making capacity of individuals, systems, and organizations in our space.
-Among the tool’s most exciting features are the congressional district-level insights, the ability to view trends over time (ten years), the breadth of data sources, the near-instant display of easily consumable data, and its ease of use.
+Among the tool’s most exciting features are the congressional district–level insights, the ability to view trends over time (10 years), the breadth of data sources, the near-instant display of easily consumable data, and its ease of use.

 Displayed data are unlikely to reflect data only from residents within a given state or congressional district as students attend schools outside of their home state or district.
 Data from IPEDS, the College Scorecard, and FSA are measured at the institution level, so the data presented reflect information on students currently or formerly enrolled in those institutions whether or not they are permanent residents of a state or district or intend to remain in the state or district after graduation.